 Bruner (1966) said learners grasp concrete examples first.
 Start electricity lessons with real circuits for Year 4 learners.
 Let learners observe changes by breaking circuits (Bruner, 1966).
 They can also add bulbs or change the battery.
 Circuit symbols and models can wait until KS3.
 Building from concrete to abstract helps learning (Bruner, 1966).

-Phenomena engage learners; natural curiosity drives learning.
-Instead of lifecycle lessons, try a playground walk.
-Find insects with learners and observe habitats.
-Ask, "Why are beetles under logs, not butterflies?"
-(Engel & Driver, 2002; Windschitl et al., 2008).
+Phenomena engage learners when they point towards an explanation.
+Instead of lifecycle worksheets, try a playground walk: find insects with learners, observe habitats and ask, "Why are beetles under logs, not butterflies?"
+This keeps curiosity tied to a scientific question (Windschitl et al., 2008).

 Science Pedagogy in Secondary Schools (KS3 and KS4)